 This is a cartoon aimed at younger audiences but we’ll use it for our purposes.
 In your NOTES folder include a summary of each page of the comic strip.
+Each page should be reflected in your summary though the summary should not exceed two pages.
+Highlight the impact on children, women, and the broader community and describe the role of various actors (government, business, individuals, etc) in the healing process.
 Tie in, where applicable, how this connects to our course outcomes:

 2.8 explore the relationship between historical globalization and imperialism

 2.9 examine multiple perspectives on the political, economic and social impacts of historical globalization and imperialism

 2.11 analyze contemporary global issues that have origins in policies and practices of post-colonial governments in Canada and other locations